jaseknighter/splnkr/README.md

       * *level*: the amplitude of the *voice*
     * *dev*/*just friends*: TBD
 * (J) option/place value selection: depending on the configuration of the selected option/mode/param, this ui group is used to ether select from a list of options or a place value (see *number selection* ui groups below for details about place values).
+* note selection ui groups:
+  * (K) *note sequence mode* selector: if a note is set to a sequence mode of *relative*, its value is added to the previous value. the *number sequence mode* selector is set to *absolute* for each value by default (meaning, the value selected will be the value used, irrespective of the prior value).
+  * (L) *octave* selector: shifts the note up/down octaves. the *octave* selector is set to 0 by default.

 * number selection ui groups:
   * (G) *decimal place value* selectors: one or more decimal place number selection may be assigned to a sequencer value. decimal place values are defined going from left to right from the *decimal point* button (*I*):
     * tenths, hundredths, thousandths, etc